-Sustaining Manitoba's strong economic momentum not only requires a growing workforce, but also strategic investments in infrastructure and the incubation of new industries.

-Manitobans from all walks of life have called for greater investment in the core infrastructure that helps revitalize communities, increases trade and investment, and strengthens Manitoba's competitive position.

-That is why we are matching every dollar raised from the new point of PST with new investments in core infrastructure, over and above previous investment levels, and providing detailed annual reports to show exactly where the money is being spent.
+Sustaining Manitoba's strong economic momentum not only requires a growing workforce, but also strategic investments in infrastructure and the inclusion of new industries.
+Manitobans from all walks of life have called for greater investment into core infrastructure that helps revitalize communities, increases trade and investment, and strengthens Manitoba's competitive position.
+This is why we are matching every dollar raised from the new point of PST with new investments in core infrastructure over and above previous investment levels and providing detailed annual reports to show exactly where the money is being spent.

-Our five-year \$5.5 billion plan to build and renew our highways and bridges, flood protection and municipal infrastructure is on track to boost our economy by \$6.3 billion and create almost 60,000 jobs.
+Our five-year, \$5.5-billion plan to build and renew our highways and bridges, flood protection and municipal infrastructure is on track to boost our economy by \$6.3 billion and create almost 60,000 jobs.

-This year, investments in our highway network will hit a record \$700 million, including work on 2,300 kilometers of highways - roughly the distance from Winnipeg to Toronto.
+This year, investment in our highway network will hit a record \$700 million, including work on 2,300 kilometres of highway, roughly the distance from Winnipeg to Toronto.
 Our infrastructure plan will see \$3.7 billion invested in highways over five years, double what was spent on highways in the entire decade of the 1990s.

-Improvements will be made to key trade and transportation corridors, including a new interchange at Highway 59 and the north Perimeter, and major upgrades to the Trans-Canada Highway east of Winnipeg and the south Perimeter highway.
-At a public meeting tonight, we will share our solution to better protect Highway 75 against repeated flooding, including the construction of a new, higher bridge at Morris.
+Improvements will be made to key trade and transportation corridors, including a new interchange at Highway 59 and the north Perimeter and the major upgrades to the Trans-Canada Highway east of Winnipeg and the south Perimeter Highway.

+As a public meeting tonight, we will share our solution to better protect Highway 75 against repeated flooding, including the construction of a new high bridge at Morris.
 This plan will address the weakest link in our primary trade corridor to the United States, which carries \$19 billion in trade every year.

-In the coming year, investments will also be made to better connect families and businesses with communities across the province, including:

-- finishing major upgrades to Highway 6 from Woodlands to north of Grosse Isle; - improvements to Highway 10 near Boissevain, south of Minnedosa, east of Swan River and south of Flin Flon; - repaving Highway 17 north of Fisher Branch; and - surfacing Provincial Road 327 to Easterville.
+In the coming year, investments will also be made to better connect families and businesses with communities across the province, including finishing major upgrades to Highway 6 from Woodlands to north of Grosse Isle; improvements to Highway No. 10 near Boissevain south of Minnedosa, east of Swan River and south of Flin Flon; repaving Highway 17 north of Fisher Branch and servicing Provincial Road 327 to Easterville.

-Since 2007 over \$240 million has been invested in Highway 1 west of Winnipeg.
-These investments twinned and rebuilt the Trans-Canada Highway, added paved shoulders and rumble strips, and greatly improved the quality of ride and safety of the roadway.
-As a result, the speed limit will be raised to 110 kilometers an hour from the Saskatchewan border to Winnipeg.
+Since 2007, over \$240 million has been invested in Highway 1 west of Winnipeg.
+These investments twin and rebuild the Trans-Canada Highway, adding paved shoulders and rumble strips, and greatly improve the quality of ride and safety of the roadway.
+As a result, the speed limit will be raised to

+110 kilometres an hour from the Saskatchewan border to Winnipeg.

-As we renew our highway network, safety remains a key priority.
-This year the province will invite municipalities, police services, First Nations, and advocacy groups like the Canadian Automobile Association, to form a new Road Safety Committee to ensure that safety principles are integrated into all aspects of transportation policy.
+As we renew our highway network, safety remains the key priority.
+This year the Province will invite municipalities' police services, First Nations and advocacy groups like the Canadian Automobile Association to form a new road safety committee to ensure that safety principles are integrated into all aspects of transportation policy.

-In addition, a new Infrastructure Innovations Council has been formed in partnership with the Manitoba Heavy Construction Association to apply innovative approaches to core infrastructure design, construction and maintenance, and to boost productivity and maximize return on investment.
-A series of devastating floods over the last decade - the impacts of which continue to be felt by communities and producers across the province - have made the construction of new flood protection an urgent priority.
+In addition, a new Infrastructure Innovations Council has been formed in partnership with the Manitoba Heavy Construction Association to apply innovative approaches to core infrastructure design construction and maintenance, and to boost productivity and maximize return on investment.

-The 2011 Flood Review Task Force recommended making the Lake St. Martin Emergency Channel permanent and building a new outlet on Lake Manitoba to provide better flood protection.

-Work on this complex, integrated project is well underway - including Aboriginal and public consultations and detailed studies on soil composition, water flow and topography.
+A series of devastating floods over the last decade, the impacts of which continue to be felt by communities and producers across the province, have made the construction of new flood protection an urgent priority.
+The 2011 Flood Review Task Force recommended making the Lake St. Martin emergency channel permanent and building the new outlet on Lake Manitoba to provide better flood protection.
+Work on this complex integrated project is well under way, including Aboriginal and public consultations, and detailed studies on soil composition, water flow and topography.